controlado/guess-the-word/README.md

 # `📖` `Backstory!`

-> It's a game I created while bored because I was without internet at home, so it doesn't contain a lot of information or difficulties, but it was a lot of fun to code, and always learning a little more about the basics, because nobody knows everything obviously! (:
+> It's a game that I created while bored because I was without internet at home, so it doesn't contain a lot of information or difficulties, but it was a lot of fun to code, and always learning a little more about the basics, because nobody knows everything obviously! (:

 Interesting things in the code
 - Python OOP